 Other work-connected and industry-relevant options include:

-- Working in a student team as part of the Fastrack Innovation Program.
+- Working in a student team as part of the Fastrack Innovation Programme.
 In this elective course, you will work with mentors to develop and present a solution to a real problem.
 This form of fast-prototyping is designed to tap into fresh thinking from RMIT students.

 - Business Internship electives where you take up a position for one or two days per week for one semester.
 These positions are normally unpaid and are designed to develop your soft skills and increase your overall employability upon graduation.
 You are responsible for finding your own placement, however, job search assistance is available.

-- BUSM4599 Business Skills for Start Ups, a course designed for students interested in starting up their own business.
+- BUSM4599 Business Skills for Start-Ups, a course designed for students interested in starting up their own business.

 Guiding the development of the College of Business, both nationally and internationally, is an Industry Advisory Board of high-profile executives chaired by Gerhard Vorster, Chief Strategy Officer, Deloitte.
 The Board creates a strategic bridge between the latest in technology and design thinking and business.